bioexcel/qmmm_bpg/QMMM_parameterisation.rst

 QMMM parameterisation
 =====================

-Choosing how to set up your QMMM region once you have selected your QM atoms
+The chapter describes how set the QMMM settings in CP2K once you have decided on your QM atoms.
+This includes how to get the QM atoms into the right format for CP2K, and how to parameterise the QMMM cell.
+It will also deal with how to properly handle atomic bonds that cross the QMMM boundary.

 -----------------------
 CP2K QMMM input format